GceCold/OrangeAPI/README.md

 This project originates from [VexMusic](https://github.com/GceCold/VexMusic).

-The author (IceCold) can't continue to develop new APIs and fix issues because of the upcoming College Entrance Examination.
+The author (IceCold) can't continue to develop new APIs and fix issues because of the upcoming National Matriculation Entrance Test.
 But you can easily use the `Netease` API which is already quite complete.

 ## Capabilities